iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

-> Great app but would be better still if it had a setting to allow sessions to start automatically as soon as the phone's charger is plugged in<br> :date: __2020-12-13 10:34:34__

-> Sounds great, but a pity its instructions default to the language of my location or network provider, in my case Italy, without the option of changing the language in settings.<br> :date: __2020-12-13 06:04:08__

-> I am fascinated by distributed computing projects (ever since Folding@Home), and this is a very worthwhile one with good credentials.
-I took a star off because overnight it has repeatedly shut down because the phone (a Pixel 3A) is overheating.
-But otherwise, it's good to be able to help a bit.
-Thank you.<br> :date: __2020-12-11 00:29:10__

-> Great app.
-Could do with more settings though, timer and landscape mode for tablet use.<br> :date: __2020-12-06 23:24:32__

-> I would like to see a manual throttling option to help prevent the phone getting warm rather than decide for itself But this app should come with every phone.
-Simple to use, extremely worthwhile, and unobtrusive.<br> :date: __2020-12-05 10:58:23__

-> It is an interesting project.
-One improvement suggestion: more settings, specifically to be able to set times when it's allowed to run (e.g. overnight only).
-It is good that it only runs when plugged in (though that could also be a setting), but when it runs it does take quite a bit of processing power, and the phone runs warm - I would like it to only turn on when I'm genuinely not using the phone.<br> :date: __2020-12-04 17:13:15__
+> Really great cause.
+I would encourage everyone to use this app, it works very well too and is lightweight on data if that's a concern.
+No ads at all.
+Would be 5 stars if I could login and keep my progress/contributions across devices.<br> :date: __2020-12-19 00:21:24__

 > Any chance you can make your application compatible with Android TV and also the new Google TV with Chromecast?
 I certainly don't mind donating CPU time of my Google TV with Chromecast.
-It's left powered up 24/7/365.
-J just ask thaat if you do, that your app operates at the lowest priority to all other processes in the Google TV dongle.<br> :date: __2020-12-04 12:07:38__

-> A great way to donate to important scientific research without costing you extra money.<br> :date: __2020-12-01 22:19:48__

-> Its convenient & a great idea.
-It may be a bit too powerfull for my moto g3 as it has had to take time out to cool down.
-Raises the thought about damage, but I will continue.<br> :date: __2020-12-01 11:11:51__

-> App has stopped working since latest update.
-Just sits at zero all the time whether I'm on Wi-Fi or mobile data.
-Please fix it.<br> :date: __2020-11-28 00:59:02__
+It's left powered up 24/7/365.<br> :date: __2020-12-17 18:54:53__

+> Painless<br> :date: __2020-12-17 10:14:46__

+> Great way of helping out.
+Did seem to hang phone once, but that could be something else<br> :date: __2020-12-17 09:15:04__

+> Easy to use and if it helps..<br> :date: __2020-12-16 22:07:46__

+> I run a system on my computers, called Bonic (24/7) which run similar scientific projects.
+I would like to see your project also running on PCs and not running on mobile phones, whilst charging.<br> :date: __2020-12-16 00:46:21__

+> Great app ... but made my phone far too hot.
+Dreamlab kept pausing for it to cool down, saying this was to keep the phone at 'optimum temperature', but the thing kept getting borderline too hot to touch.
+One solution would be to give the user an option to run either more intermittently, or simply use a lower temperature cuttoff.
+Sorry to sound negative here, but best for me to be honest.
+I hope this issue only affects a small minority of phones ... mine's a OnePlus X.<br> :date: __2020-12-15 13:47:34__

+> Happy to assist<br> :date: __2020-12-15 10:24:58__

+> Unobtrusive, I'm pleased to help<br> :date: __2020-12-14 16:17:41__

+> Pixel 4 gets quite hot charging so contribution is paused - should be able to contribute from battery if above, say, 70%<br> :date: __2020-12-14 08:40:54__